top of page

 Fifth Grade

 At The Lexington School it is not enough to read about how electricity works.
 Instead, fifth grade science students, soldering irons in hand, build circuits that make light and sound.
 Velocity, torque, momentum?
 Imagine a room full of roller coasters made of foam plumbing tubes that twist and curve and hang from the ceiling, and to add some additional problem solving, throw in a Rube Goldberg invention at the bottom where something must occur like an oil spill, a fried egg, or even the pouring of a Coke.
 This is fifth grade science, and it is just one example of a horizontally-aligned curriculum that takes them to the next level.
-With class sizes of 12, all of this can and does happen at The Lexington School, and each student is challenged in a way that maximizes his/her potential.
+With small, tight-knit classes, all of this can and does happen at The Lexington School, and each student is challenged in a way that maximizes their potential.
 The expectation moving into Middle School is high, and our students want to rise to it.
 With a curriculum that builds on the interdisciplinary approach of fourth grade, Lexington School 5th graders continue to reach great heights.
-Regularly scoring well on nationally-normed exams, over 80% of a typical Lexington School fifth grade will qualify for the Duke University Talent Identification Program.
+Lexington School students regularly score highly on nationally-normed exams such as the ERB, proving that they meet or exceed learning mastery in all of the core subjects.
 But more important than their test scores is the courage our fifth graders learn as they grow towards the next step, Middle School.
 Through critical thinking curriculum in science and math, rigorous standards in reading and writing, and confidence building experiences in the arts which includes a full-scale fifth grade musical in which each child has a role, Lexington School fifth graders are on their way, building towards becoming young people who know how to make wise choices and to overcome obstacles.

 bottom of page